 Researchers infected (or mock-infected for the control group) kidney cells with strains of influenza for an hour at 95°C, removing any of the unabsorbed virus after that period.
 Then, a threefold dilution of the sulfated polysaccharide compound and several comparable compounds were introduced to measure various degrees of effectiveness.

 The early results were promising.
 When the researchers reviewed the kidney cells for signs of cytopathic effect, the structural change that are visible to host cells under the microscope, there was no indicators of infection.
-The compound made from seaweed extract inhibited the infection of both influenza A and B without any traces of cytotoxicity up to a maximum concentration of 300 μg/m.
-This compared favorably with other marine resources shown to prevent the spread of the flu virus.
+The compound made from seaweed extract inhibited the infection of both influenza A and B without any traces of cytotoxicity up to a maximum concentration of 300 μg/ml.

-Are you looking to stay current with seaweed research as a new influenza treatment or general anti-viral?
+Are you looking to stay current with seaweed research as a new general anti-viral?
 Check out our blog.

 Related Articles